wyomingw4w/wyomingw4w.org/_pages/home.md

 self-determination be available to all women, not just those with financial resources.

-If you have any questions, are ready to ask for assistance (ideally review the page on [financial assistance](financial) first), or are just too overwhelmed to read this website, **CALL US AT
+If you have any questions, are ready to ask for assistance (ideally, review the page on [financial assistance](financial) first), or feel you just need to speak to someone directly, **call us at
 {{site.author.phone }}**.
 If we don't answer, please leave a message.
 We will get back to you within 1 business day.